Types of Risk

 Hypertension (Secondary)

 The Health Checks programme represents a particular opportunity to identify those with high blood pressure, and to encourage better management of the risk.
-Finding cases of hypertension, and managing them effectively, with optimal lipid management, to reduce the risk of myocardial infarction and stroke, is part of the Core20PLUS5 programme to address health inequalities.
+Identifying and effectively managing hypertension, along with optimal lipid management, is crucial to reducing the risk of heart attacks and strokes.
+This is a key component of the Core20PLUS5 programme, which aims to address health inequalities.

 Key indicator: Hypertension QOF Prevalence (all ages)